Next-Generation GPU Rendering in the Browser

-WebGPU is the successor to WebGL.
-After years of development, it reached production readiness across all major browsers in late 2025 (Chrome 113+, Firefox 118+, Safari 26).
-Three.js supports WebGPU via WebGPURenderer, importable with zero configuration since r171.
-This is not a future technology.
-It is deployable now.
+Three.js WebGPU support is no longer a preview.
+WebGPU is the successor to WebGL, and after years of development it reached production readiness across all major browsers in late 2025 (Chrome 113+, Firefox 118+, Safari 26).
+Three.js ships WebGPURenderer in the standard build, importable with zero configuration since r171.
+This isn't a future technology.
+You can deploy it now.

 The performance gains are real, particularly for GPU-bound applications and compute shaders.
-The migration path from WebGL is straightforward for standard scenes but requires attention for custom shaders, post-processing pipelines, and advanced rendering techniques.
+The migration from WebGL is straightforward for standard scenes, but custom shaders, post-processing pipelines, and advanced rendering techniques each need attention.
+This page covers when the move pays off, when it doesn't, and how to do it without breaking the users who can't run WebGPU yet.

 Migration Readiness Check